Stockport History, Family Crest & Coats of Arms

 Early History of the Stockport family

-Another 213 words (15 lines of text) covering the years 1238, 1700, 1770 and 1954 are included under the topic Early Stockport History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stockport research.
+Another 83 words (6 lines of text) covering the years 1238, 1636, 1675, 1654, 1700, 1770 and 1954 are included under the topic Early Stockport History in all our PDF Extended History products and printed products wherever possible.

 Stockport Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Stockport were recorded, including Stockport, Stopfort, Stopford and others.